-Given the range of nursing degree opportunities across the country, numerous online and on-site programs options are available.
-A diploma in nursing (DN) requires applicants to possess a high school diploma or GED, and students are strongly encouraged to complete courses in biology, chemistry, algebra, and English.
-Since DNs receive training directly at hospitals or healthcare institutions, DN programs are the least likely to be offered online.
 The better choice for a flexible, two- to three-year program is an associate degree in nursing.
-A nursing school application at the associate level typically requires a high school diploma or GED with a GPA of 3.0 or higher (though some schools accept a 2.5 GPA).
-Prior to admission, many programs insist that students pass the Test for Essential Academic Skills (TEAS) exam, offered by the Assessment Technologies Institute.
-Similar to the ACT or SAT exam, the TEAS tests your math, English and reading skills, as well as your basic understanding of biology, chemistry, anatomy, and physiology.
-Applicants to nursing schools typically must earn a minimum score of 60 on the TEAS to be a competitive applicant.
-To apply for an RN to BSN program, applicants must hold an RN license and provide transcripts from all previous education.
+For an associate program, you will need a high school diploma or GED with a GPA of 3.0 or higher (though some schools accept a 2.5 GPA).
+Before admission, many programs insist that students pass the Test for Essential Academic Skills (TEAS) exam.
+Assessment Technologies Institute handles the TEAS which tests your math, English and reading skills.
+It also evaluates your basic understanding of biology, chemistry, anatomy, and physiology.
+Applicants to nursing schools must typically earn at least a score of 60 on the TEAS to be competitive.
+To apply for an RN-to-BSN program, applicants must hold an RN license and provide transcripts from all previous education.

 Applying to Nursing School

-Whether applying for a nursing program for the first time or planning a transfer between institutions, many schools require similar application materials.
+Whether you are applying for the first time or planning a transfer, you will need to submit similar application materials.
 The following list details some of these common requirements you will likely provide.

-- High School Transcript: A transcript is a summary of your high school education history that lists courses completed and final grades.
-This is provided directly from your high school.
+- An official transcript lists courses completed and your final grades.
+Your high school provides it directly to the program.
 If you have a GED, you can request a GED transcript from the GED Credentialing Service.

-- Letters of Recommendation: Letters of recommendation provide the human story behind the quantitative numbers on your transcripts and exams.
-Most schools require recommendation letters from your high school teachers and counselors, though coaches and activity organizers may also provide compelling statements.
+- Recommendations give personal context and a human story behind official documents.
+Most schools require recommendation letters from your high school teachers and counselors.
+Coaches and activity organizers may also provide compelling statements.

-- SAT or ACT Scores: The SAT and ACT are entrance exams used to verify a college applicant’s foundational skills in reading, writing, and mathematics.
-While the SAT focuses on a student’s critical analysis and reasoning, the ACT emphasizes memorized information.
-Most schools accept either exam as a qualifying metric.
+- The SAT and ACT verify a college applicant’s foundational skills in reading, writing, and mathematics.
+While the SAT focuses on a student’s critical analysis and reasoning, the ACT emphasizes memorization.
+Most schools accept either exam.
 Take the exam that best fits your natural skills.

-- College Transcript: Students transferring schools are required to provide a college transcript, in addition to their high school transcript.
-Like the latter, the college transcript details your coursework to date, and grades earned at your previous institution.
+- If you are transferring schools, you will need to provide a college and high school transcript.
+College transcripts detail your current coursework and grades earned at your previous institution.
 The college transcript is vital to the process of transferring credits between schools.

 When Should I Begin the Application Process?

-The application process is often long for nursing programs; schools typically take months to select and notify students.
-To successfully complete your application in time, new students and transfer students alike should begin an application a year in advance.
-If you plan to start school in September, begin your application around September of the year prior.
+The application process is often long; schools typically take months to select and notify students.
+Whether you are a new student or transferring, start a year in advance to successfully complete your application on time.
+If you plan to start school in September, begin your application around September of the previous year.
 This early start ensures a smooth beginning of a two- or four-year program.
 Most importantly, early preparation gives you time to apply for financial aid.
-Make sure to apply for all the funding to which you are entitled!
+Make sure to apply for all the funding to which you qualify!